Imagine yourself waking up in a little boat in the middle of the sea. You have no sight of land but the endless horizon around you.

-Mariners take celestial observations using their favorite tool- the sextant.
+Mariners take celestial observations using their favorite tool- the marine sextant.
 They turn their measurements into lines of position in a nautical chart using calculators, tables, almanacs, and spherical trigonometry.

 Positions obtained from celestial navigation have made marks in history.
 This is how Magellan discovered the Philippines and Columbus reached the new world.

 3. Dead-reckoning Method